0xM1cx/0xM1cx.github.io/_tabs/about.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=ffffff&lines=Security+Researcher;Software+Engineer;DFIR+Aspirant;Python+Developer;Network+Engineer;Electronics+Nerd;)](https://git.io/typing-svg)

-I'm an undergrad student who is passionate about tech and curious on how systems work.
+I'm currently an undergrad(junior) student, soon to be masters student🤞, who is passionate about tech and curious on how systems work.
 My focus is on Digital Forensics & Incident Response, IoT, Data Analysis, Reverse Engineering, and Threat Intelligence.
 This site serves as a chill space for articles on security research, technical blogs, and CTF write-ups.

 ### Socials 💬